junie75/EjereWoundCareWebsite/src/jobPostings/medical-assistant-lvn.md

 ---
 jobID: "1"
 jobTitle: "Medical Assistant(MA)/Licensed Vocational Nurse(LVN)"
-jobDesc: "We are looking for a Wound Care Specialist to join our team.
+jobDesc: "Ejere Wound Care and Hyperbaric Oxygen Therapy is seeking a talented Medical Assistant (MA) or LVN.
 The ideal candidate will have a strong background in wound care and be able to work independently.
-This is a full-time position with competitive pay and benefits."
+CHT certification and experience in hyperbarics are a plus."
 jobLocation: "On-site"
 jobType: "Full-time"
 applyLink: "https://www.example.com/apply"